VyperGroup/astroidv3/README.md

 <h1 align="center">AstroidV3</h1>

 Astroid is a proxy that supports now.gg.
-It uses Ultraviolet, a highly sophisticated web proxy used for evading internet censorship and accessing websites in a controlled sandbox!
+It uses Ultraviolet, a highly sophisticated web proxy for evading internet censorship and accessing websites in a controlled sandbox!

 ## Deployment